Now these tips aren’t quite as important as the previous, but they still demand some consideration if you want your lawn to look its best.

 To make sure the weed doesn’t grow back again, you need to make sure you remove its roots.

-This makes it much more likely that you’ll remove the entire weed.
+This makes it much more likely that you’ll remove the entire weed including the roots.

-You can also us a weed puller if you like.
+You can also use a weed puller if you like.
+There are available with longer handles so you are not having to bend down.

 This is of course the easier and quicker method of the two but it does take some thought to determine which type of weed killer to use.